PetterS/sexton/README.md

-HyperEdit is a cross-platform hex editor written in Python.
+Sexton is a cross-platform hex editor written in Python.
 Its main goal is to be able to open and search in very large files very quickly.

 Features
 --------